Mathematics degrees: what you’ll study and your career options

 - accounting or finance (though be aware that most organisations that recruit into these areas don’t require a directly related degree).

-What do maths graduates do after they leave university?
+Quick stats – what do maths graduates do after university?

 Each year, all universities in the UK contact their former students six months after they finish their degrees to ask what they are doing.
 The results are compiled in the Destinations of Leavers from Higher Education survey, which has data both on graduates from different degree subjects and on graduates as a whole.
 The 2015 survey explores the paths that students who graduated in 2014 have taken.